 1 SECTION 803.
 CONTRIBUTION AGREEMENTS.
 2 (a) A contribution agreement entered into before formation of the cooperative is 3 irrevocable for six months unless: 4 (1) otherwise provided by the agreement; or 5 (2) all parties to the agreement consent to the revocation.
-6 (b) Upon default by a party to a contribution agreement entered into before 7 formation, the cooperative, once formed, may: 8 (1) collect the amount owed as any other debt; or 9 (2) unless otherwise provided in the agreement, rescind the agreement if 10 the debt remains unpaid more than 20 days after the cooperative demands payment from the party 11 in a record.
-12 13 14 15 16 Reporter's Note Source: Oregon Cooperative Corporation Act; conceptually similar to the Minnesota Cooperative Associations Act, the MBCA and ULPA (2001).
-17 SECTION 804.
-ALLOCATIONS OF NET PROCEEDS, MARGINS, SAVINGS, 18 PROFITS, AND LOSSES.
-19 (a) Subject to subsection (b), the organic rules must provide for the allocation of 20 net proceeds, savings, margins, profits, and losses between classes or groups of members.
-21 (b) Unless the articles of organization otherwise provide, patron members must 22 be allocated at least 50 percent of the net proceeds, savings, margins, profits, and losses in any 23 fiscal year.
-The articles may not reduce the percentage allocated to patron members to less than 24 30 percent.
+6 (b) Upon default by a party to a contribution agreement entered into before 7 formation, the cooperative, once formed, may: 8 (1) collect the amount owed as any other debt; or 9 (2) unless otherwise provided in the agreement, rescind the agreement if 10 the debt remains unpaid more than 20 days after the cooperative demands payment from the part 11 in a record.
+12 Reporter's Note 13 14 15 Source: Oregon Cooperative Corporation Act; conceptually similar to the Minnesota Cooperative Associations Act, the MBCA and ULPA (2001).
+16 SECTION 804.
+ALLOCATIONS OF NET PROCEEDS, MARGINS, SAVINGS, 17 PROFITS, AND LOSSES.
+18 (a) Subject to subsection (b), the organic rules must provide for the allocation of 19 net proceeds, savings, margins, profits, or and losses between classes or groups of members.
+20 (b) Unless the articles of organization otherwise provide, patron members must 21 be allocated not less than at least 50 percent of the net proceeds, savings, margins, profits, or and 22 losses in any fiscal year.
+The articles may not reduce the percentage allocated to patron members 23 to less than 30 percent.

-1 (c) Unless otherwise provided in the organic rules, the board of directors may 2 retain or set aside a portion of net proceeds, savings, margins, and profits for purposes of: 3 (1) creating or accumulating a capital reserve; and 4 (2) creating or accumulating reserves for specific purposes, including 5 expansion and replacement of capital assets.
-6 (d) Subject to subsection (e) and the organic rules, the board of directors shall 7 allocate the amount remaining after the allocation under subsection (a) to patron members 8 annually in accordance with the ratio of each member's patronage during the period to total 9 patronage of all members during the period.
-10 (e) For purposes of allocation of net proceeds, savings, margins, and profits to 11 patron members, the organic rules may establish allocation units based on function, division, 12 district, department, allocation units, pooling arrangements, members' contributions, or other 13 methods.
-14 15 Reporter's Note 15 16 17 Subsections (c), (d) and (e) are carried over from a separately numbered section in a previous draft.
-Patron members' allocations under the default rule are based on patronage previous draft.
-Patron members' allocations under the default rule are based on patronage business done with the cooperative.
-The alternative default is to allocate based on member's contribution and carve out a patronage pool that is shared by all patrons of the cooperative whether patron members or nonmember patrons ("participating patrons").
-This draft certainly allows the organic rules to accomplish the foregoing (subsection (e)), but the default is patronage business.
+1 (c) Unless otherwise provided in the organic rules, the board of directors may 2 retain or set aside a portion of net proceeds, savings, margins, or and profits for purposes of: 3 (1) creating or accumulating a capital reserve; and 4 (2) creating or accumulating reserves for specific purposes, including 5 expansion and replacement of capital assets.
+6 (d) Subject to subsection (e) and the organic rules, the board of directors shall 7 allocate the amount in excess of the uses remaining after the allocation under subsection (a) to 8 patron members annually in accordance with the ratio of each member's patronage during the 9 period to total patronage of all members during the period.
+10 (e) For purposes of allocation of net proceeds, savings, margins, or and profits to 11 patron members, the organic rules may establish allocation units based on function, division, 12 district, department, allocation units, pooling arrangements, members' contributions, or other 13 methods.
+14 Reporter's Note 15 16 Subsections (c), (d) and (e) are carried over from a separately numbered section in a 17 previous draft.
+Patron members' allocations under the default rule are based on patronage 18 business done with the cooperative.
+The alternative default is to allocate based on member's 19 contribution and carve out a patronage pool that is shared by all patrons of the cooperative 20 whether patron members or nonmember patrons ("participating patrons").
+This draft certainly 21 allows the organic rules to accomplish the foregoing (subsection (e)), but the default is patronage allows the organic rules to accomplish the foregoing (subsection (e)), but the default is patronage business.
 This is true to the fundamental cooperative principles but may differ from industry practice in at least larger corporate cooperatives.
 It also differs from the Minnesota model and needs to be revisited by the Committee.